MicroserviceBasedUi/statistics-system/README.md

 ```

 # Run
-This command will run the CDN on port 3000.
+This command will run the statistics-system on port 3000.

 On Windows:
 ```